char0n/ramda-adjunct/README.md

 ## Requirements

- - ramda >= 0.19.0 <= 0.26.0
+ - ramda >= 0.19.0 <= 0.26.1
  - node >= 0.10.48

 Ramda Adjunct is being automatically tested against node version >=8 <=11.

 ### Legacy builds

-We are building our npm distributions using Webpack to support legacy versions of node starting from 0.10.48.
-Although all tests are run against node version >=4 <=8, we rely on Webpack to transpile ramda-adjunct into legacy ES5.
+We are building our npm distributions using Webpack/Babel to support legacy versions of node starting from 0.10.48.
+Although all tests are run against node version >=8 <=11, we rely on Webpack/Babel to transpile ramda-adjunct into legacy ES5.
 It is also possible that our ES5 distributions run on node versions older than 0.10.48 as long as they support ES5.

 ## API Documentation